I meant to publish this post a couple weeks ago already, but I got swept away by the Chinese wave. So, sorry for the delay and here it is. ☺

-Friday, July 18, 2014 was my last day in the office.
+Friday, July 18, 2014, was my last day in the office.
 It was the official date of my 1-year anniversary in the blogosphere, and also the Nelson Mandela Day.
 I’m a true believer of these little signs of life.
-I packed my bagsss, went for farewell drinks with the colleagues and took the bus to the next party.
-There, three young Chinese girls were beside me, speaking in Chinese to each other.
+I packed my bagsss, went for farewell drinks with colleagues and took the bus to the next party.
+There, three young Chinese girls were besides me, speaking in Chinese to each other.
 I smiled.
-I also smiled to the thought of me being able to understand them (hopefully soon).
+I also smiled at the thought of me being able to understand them (hopefully soon).
 A couple days before, I had read an article about the Top 10 of the most difficult languages, and guest what?
-Yes, not a big surprise: Chinese was the great winner, at the top of this ranking.
+Yes, not a big surprise: Chinese was the great winner, at the top of this ”very scientific” ranking.

-For those of you who know me and/or follow my Facebook page Adaobi Savannah, a few hints were shared in the last couple months.
+For those of you who know me and/or follow my Facebook page Adaobi Savannah, a few hints were shared over the last couple months.
 My next professional adventure includes Chinese characters.
 Lots of Chinese characters.
 Yep!
-I am back to the student life.
+I am back on the student life wagon.
 Kinda.
 As my full-time new job, I am now studying Chinese.
 Intensively.
 I’m very excited for this new challenge.

 So, here I am, on the dock at the family cottage.
 Listening to the water hitting the rocks.
 Relaxing.
-Taking some times off.
+Taking some days off.
 Thinking.
 Lots of thinking.
-I guest this is what we call vacations. #cottaglife
+I guest this is what we call vacation. #cottagelife

 Happy Birthday Adaobi Savannah!
 1 year already!

 So.
 July 2013.
-I was finally launching my blog to share my passion for writing and traveling.
+I was finally launching my blog to share my passion for writing and traveling with you.
 Specially my African and Haitian adventures.
-I had this dream of writing for sooo many years but I must confess I was scared to do it.
+I had this dream of writing for sooo many years but was scared to do it.
 Don’t even ask why.
-Since I first went to Africa 8 years ago, I had this little voice telling me, urging me, to write.
+Since I first went to Africa 8 years ago, I had this little voice inside my head and heart telling me, urging me, to write.

 By creating Adaobi Savannah to share my Coups de coeur of travel, music, food, books, and much more, I didn’t know what to expect.
-Being addicted to social media, I wanted to further connect with the virtual community sharing same interests.
+Being addicted to social media, I wanted to further connect with the virtual community sharing same interests with me.

 Zoom on Adaobi Savannah